You arrive home with this tiny being in your arms. You’re adjusting to a new life of mamahood, feeding, and diaper changes.

 And you’re rediscovering a body that has been very busy creating a human for the last nine months.

-Finding a postpartum workout plan that fits into your life can be more than a little challenging.
+Finding a postpartum workout plan that fits into your new life can be more than a little challenging.

-But while exercise can be a welcome addition to your postpartum recovery period, nobody’s expecting you to do a triathlon right now.
+But while exercise can be an empowering addition to your postpartum recovery, nobody’s expecting you to do a triathlon right now.